material-motion/material-motion/specifications/README.md

 The following chart is the tech stack for Material Motion.
 Lower items in the chart must be built before higher order items can be built.

-Tech is separated into vertical **tracks** that are owned by individuals.
+Each platform has its own implementation of this tech stack.

+Tech is grouped into **focus areas**.
+Each focus area is represented by a colored region in the diagram.

 ![](../_assets/Techstack.svg)